 Servant leadership is a powerful model that has guided how I lead for years.
 I learned about it in the Army, observing others in action.
 I believe this world would be a better place if more people adopted this approach

 Wow, the new year has arrived!
-If you are a CEO or business owner or a member of any management team, how would you assess the performance of your organization over the past year?
-Regardless of the size of your
+As THE leader of your organization, how would you assess the performance of your organization over the past year?
+Regardless of the size of your organization you lead, this article is for you.
+If